mumoshu/config-registry/README.md

 ## Interactive mode

-If you want `kubeconf` command to present you an interactive menu with fuzzy searching, you just need to [install `fzf`](https://github.com/junegunn/fzf) in your PATH.
+If you want `config-registry` command to present you an interactive menu with fuzzy searching, you just need to [install `fzf`](https://github.com/junegunn/fzf) in your PATH.

-If you have `fzf` installed, but want to opt out of using this feature, set the environment variable `KUBECONF_IGNORE_FZF=1`.
+If you have `fzf` installed, but want to opt out of using this feature, set the environment variable `CONFIG_REGISTRY_IGNORE_FZF=1`.

 If you want to keep `fzf` interactive mode but need the default behavior of the command, you can do it using Unix composability:
 ```
-kubeconf | cat
+config-registry | cat
 ```